pawelmat142/ToDoApp-Mobile/README.md

 * [Setup](#setup)

 ## General info
- This app will be mobile version of my [To-Do List](https://github.com/pawelmat142/ToDo-List-Angular) and is in progress. <br />
+ This app is mobile version of my [To-Do List](https://github.com/pawelmat142/ToDo-List-Angular). <br />
- At the moment it works with device storage and I'm working on integrating the app with the API of my backend ToDo List app. <br />
+ This mobile version works with same backend application and API as my Angular version of ToDo List app. <br />
+ There is also offline mode feature built with local storage and notes feature. <br />

  The motivation to do the task was to learn the Ionic Framework and make my ToDo List as mobile app. <br /> I wanted also deep into how to work with device storage and improve my app with offline mode. <br />